Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: The Effect of Small Cycles on the Minimum Hamming Distance and the Free Hamming Distance

 Therefore, the conditions for the non-existence of a $4$-cycle are

 (Here the sum of two sets denotes the set of all possible sums involving one summand from the first set and one summand from the second set.)
-It is clear that similar analyses could be made for the non-existence of longer cycles. \end{example}
+It is clear that, with suitable effort, similar analyses could be made for the non-existence of longer cycles. \end{example}